Top 10 Cooling Essential Oils (+ Recipes)

 Have you ever put an essential oil blend on your skin, and then felt the area turn cool a few minutes later?

-That’s because some essential oils contain natural components that are cooling: they activate cold-sensing nerves in the skin.
+That’s because some essential oils contain natural components that are cooling as they activate cold-sensing nerves in the skin.

-A good example is menthol, one of the main natural components found in Peppermint Oil (Mentha × piperita).
+A good example is menthol, one of the main natural components found in peppermint essential oil.

 A lot of research has been done on menthol, so we know that when it touches the skin, it activates a protein called TRPM8 found in cold-sensing nerve cells.
 Menthol itself isn’t cold (nor are essential oils that contain it).
 But it does “trick” your brain into thinking it’s cold!

 Another welcome effect of menthol is that as it makes the area feel cool, that sensation can effectively “numb” other sensations.
 (Menthol-rich essential oils are great for muscle and joint blends!)
 Menthol also invites a fresh flow of blood to wherever you apply it, allowing your body’s natural resources to flow through the area more easily.
-This helps “flush” toxins out of the area from within, soothing any redness or puffiness that may have built up.
+This helps “flush” toxins out of the area from within, soothing any redness or puffiness that may have built up with its anti-inflammatory properties.

 And menthol isn’t the only natural component that behaves this way.
-There are a lot of essential oils that offer cooling sensations, and they’re all great for summertime blends!
+There are a lot of essential oils that offer cooling relief, and they’re all great for summertime blends!

 10 cooling essential oils for relief in hot summer weather